wormhole-foundation/wormhole/node/cmd/txverifier/README.md

 A single receipt can be evaluated by adding the `--hash` flag and passing an Ethereum receipt hash.
 This is the easiest way to get insight into how the algorithm works and to verify expected results.

+Any unexpected results should be added to the sanity checks described earlier to help guard against regressions.

 **Example hashes**:

 Message publication with wrapped asset